5 SEL Activities for Students You Can Use in Your Classroom Today

 If you’re trying to make a longer-term game of Be Kind Bingo, let students know that they need to complete each task on the board.
 This is a fun way to have students monitor themselves and regularly check their board to determine different ways to be kind.

-It’s easy to get overwhelmed when thinking about implementing SEL: there are so many different aspects to address.
+It’s easy to get overwhelmed when thinking about implementing classroom SEL activities: there are so many different aspects to address.
 But by choosing one thing to integrate into your classroom now, you’ll be ready to add a second, third, and fourth strategy to your repertoire for next year.
 Didn’t see a strategy you liked on this list?
 No problem!
 Here are 25 additional ways to get going.

 Luke taught elementary school students in both Baltimore City Public Schools and DC Public Schools.
 As part of the EVERFI team, he now works with schools across the state of Maryland to help teachers implement our online resources.